Planning your capture project

 II.
 Bait design

 For our 100% custom kits, your baits will target only those loci that you wish to sequence, for maximizing your high-throughput sequencing efficiency.
-You have full control over the parameters of your custom baitset, and you retain full intellectual property on your baitset.
-You can choose the customized bait length and tiling density that is appropriate for your project goals.
-Predesigned kits have already been optimized for these parameters.
-We can work with you to determine the best parameters for your particular project, based on our experience.
-Read more about these important design aspects below:
+You have full control over the design of your custom baitset, and you retain full intellectual property on your baitset.
+We can suggest reasonable design options for your particular project, based on our experience.
+Read more about one type of customizable design parameter below:

 Tiling density refers to the degree of overlap between the baits that target a given sequence.
-For example, 100mer baits tiled at 2x density will have 50 bases overlapping between baits.
-Overlapping baits are advantageous because poor performance of a given bait can potentially be compensated for by better performance of neighboring baits.
-2x tiling density is the typical default recommendation for most applications.
+Overlapping baits are advantageous because relatively poor performance of a given bait (due to sequence composition, structural variation, etc) can potentially be compensated for by better performance of neighboring baits.
+2x tiling density, or 50% overlap between neighboring baits, is our standard recommendation for most typical applications.

-For many applications, 1x or 2x tiling density is probably sufficient for effective capture.
+For typical genomic DNA capture applications, 1x or 2x tiling density may be sufficient for effective enrichment.
 However some baitsets should be designed with higher tiling densities when appropriate or necessary, according to your experimental design.
 A 4x tiling density is recommended for applications such as ancient DNA enrichment, where DNA sequences are highly fragmented, and more closely positioned baits can increase the likelihood that a given unique fragment will be captured.

 III.
 Providing your custom sequences for bait design